A printable PDF version of this information sheet is available.

-Sexual harassment is discrimination based on the ground of gender, which is prohibited under the Alberta Human Rights Act.
+Sexual harassment is a form of discrimination based on the ground of gender, including transgender, which is prohibited under the Alberta Human Rights Act.
 Sexual harassment is any unwelcome sexual behaviour that adversely affects, or threatens to affect, directly or indirectly, a person's job security, working conditions or prospects for promotion or earnings; or prevents a person from getting a job, living accommodations or any kind of public service.

 Sexual harassment is usually an attempt by one person to exert power over another person.
 It can be perpetrated by a supervisor, a co-worker, a landlord or a service provider.

-Who is affected?Males, females and transgendered individuals can all experience sexual harassment.
-Sexual harassment can occur between individuals of different geners (for example, male to female) or between individuals of the same gender (for example, female to female).
+All individuals can experience sexual harassment.
+Sexual harassment can occur between individuals of different genders (for example, male to female) or between individuals of the same gender (for example, female to female).

 What constitutes sexual harassment?

 Sexual harassment can be expressed in many ways, from very subtle to very obvious, through any of the following:

 - suggestive remarks, sexual jokes or compromising invitations;

 - patting, rubbing or other unwanted physical contact;